2019-2020 Continuing Projects

 (An ongoing art and floral design project)

-One of the most enjoyable and anticipated events of the year is Expressions in Art and Flowers.
+In the years that we hold our Expressions in Art and Flowers event, it is always one of the most enjoyable!
 This exciting annual show has become a wonderful showcase for established, as well as beginning, artists and floral designers to exhibit their creative work.

 At the February meeting, members of the Club who have personally created art pieces in various media bring their art to display on tables and easels positioned throughout the room.
 Members interested in creating a floral design browse the wide array of art pieces on display and choose a piece of art as their inspiration.

 In March, the art pieces are returned to the meeting room and the floral designers position their finished designs next to the artwork that inspired their creation.